We present to you…Team Milk!

 Clare began her career at Cinesite where she progressed to VFX Producer, eventually becoming a member of Cinesite’s management team.
 Clare was VFX Producer on three of the Harry Potter films as well as Prince of Persia: Sands of Time (Disney/Bruckheimer); X-Men: The Last Stand (Fox); Batman: The Dark Knight (Warner Bros.) and Bedtime Stories (Disney).
 Clare’s additional credits at Cinesite include Pirates Of The Caribbean: On Stranger Tides (Disney); Band Of Brothers (HBO) and The World Is Not Enough (Eon/MGM).

-Kat Mann is Head of Production & Executive Producer at Milk, an Academy, Emmy and BAFTA award-winning visual effects company with studios in London and Cardiff.
+Kat Mann is Head of Production & Executive Producer at Milk, an Academy, Emmy and BAFTA award-winning visual effects company.

 Kat is an experienced VFX producer who has worked on a range of feature film, TV and commercial projects all over the world during her 16-year career; with extensive experience managing VFX production.

-Kat oversees all aspects of Milk’s production at its London and Cardiff studios.
-Milk’s roster of feature film and high-end TV projects currently includes feature film Four Kids And It and Neil Gaiman and Terry Pratchett’s six-part TV adaptation of Good Omens for Amazon/BBC.
+Kat oversees all aspects of Milk’s production at its London studios.
+Milk’s roster of feature film and high-end TV projects currently includes feature film Four Kids And It and recently completed work as lead VFX vendor on both Neil Gaiman and Terry Pratchett’s six-part TV adaptation of Good Omens for Amazon/BBC and YouTube’s sci-fi series Origin.

 Kat joined the Milk team in June 2018 from ILM London, where she was VFX Producer on Jurassic World: Fallen Kingdom.
 Prior to this Kat held senior production roles at MPC, Image Engine, The Third Floor and Weta Digital.

-Benoit joined team Milk in August 2013 shortly after the company’s launch and has been instrumental in designing Milk’s pipelines.
-His work was recently recognised at Autodesk’s Shotgun Pipeline Awards 2015 for the creation of a ‘Smart publishing tool’ for Shotgun.
+Benoit’s work was recognised at Autodesk’s Shotgun Pipeline Awards, held at Siggraph in 2015 for the creation of a ‘Smart publishing tool’ for Shotgun.

 Benoit hails from the Champagne region of France and is a graduate of Télécom ParisTech, one of France’s leading engineering schools, where he specialised in Image Synthesis, Digital Television and Image Processing.

-Cigdem combines her role at Milk, in which she oversees human resources, with a career as a successful freelance writer.
-Just before joining Milk, Cigdem’s very popular blog ‘Kitty Tells It As It Is’ was optioned and is being produced as a film by Debra Hayward (Les Miserables).
+Cigdem combines her role at Milk, in which she oversees the human resources and business affairs of Milk’s Fitzrovia based studio facility, with a career as a successful freelance writer.
+Just before joining Milk, Cigdem’s very popular blog ‘Kitty Tells It As It Is’ was optioned and is being produced as a film.

 Cigdem began her career at Working Title Films as Business Affairs Executive where she worked for seven years, providing legal services for a variety of feature films including Notting Hill, Billy Elliot, Elizabeth and Captain Corelli’s Mandolin.